For questions or to RSVP for 2020, Call (702) 298-2214 or Email email@example.com

-Humanitarian Award: This award is for a person who is focused on the betterment of the community.
-They don’t have to belong to an organization, and they do not have to be part of a non-profit group.
-They are dedicated to community service, donating their time, talents and money to not-for-profit organizations.
+Humanitarian Award: This award is for a person(s) who is focused on the betterment of the community.
+They do not have to belong to an organization, and they do not have to be part of a non-profit group however, this award is also open to a local volunteer dedicated to serving on community or civic boards such as ad hoc committees, town boards, planning and zoning, parks and recs, public safety, and various other government or non-profit boards.
+This person is dedicated to community service, donating their time, talents and money to not-for-profit organizations.
 The top achiever in this category shows extraordinary passion and commitment to the cause(s) they champion.

 Green Business of the Year Award: This award recognizes the importance of creating a green, environmentally friendly model in business operations.
 This business utilizes a strategy (or strategies) fostering energy efficiency, energy sustainability, recycling and/or reutilization programs.

 Small Business of the Year Award (Less than 100 employees): This award honors one for-profit business providing a much-needed service to the area, making outstanding contributions to the community, and/or setting an example for other businesses to follow.

 Large Business of the Year Award (Over 100 employees): This award honors one for-profit business providing a much-needed service to the area, making outstanding contributions to the community, and/or setting an example for other businesses to follow.

 Community and Social Service Organization Award: This award is for an active non-profit organization or subsidiary that directly provides necessary services for our citizens of the Colorado River Region.
 Consideration is given to organizations providing valuable resources and enhancing the quality of life for program participants.

 Thank you for your continued support of our community!